Peace Love and Country Music

-Peace, Love, and Country Music is the second solo studio album by country music artist Ronnie Dunn.
+Peace Love and Country Music is the second solo studio album by country music artist Ronnie Dunn.
 The album was released on April 8, 2014 via Dunn's own record label Little Will-E Records.
-Peace, Love, and Country Music is Dunn's first solo release since 2011's Ronnie Dunn released on Arista Nashville.
+Peace Love and Country Music is Dunn's first solo release since 2011's Ronnie Dunn released on Arista Nashville.

 The lead off single for the album was "Kiss You There".
-It was released to radio on June 4, 2013 though a joint effort between Ronnie Dunn's Little Will-E Records and HitShop Records.
+It was released to radio on June 4, 2013 though a joint effort between Dunn's Little Will-E Records and HitShop Records.
 The single charted #60 on the Billboards Country Airplay Charts.
 Following an unsuccessful radio run, LWR and HitShop parted ways.
 The second single from the album, "I Wish I Still Smoked Cigarettes", was released on iTunes on November 19, 2013.
 After the single's release, Dunn sat out on a small radio tour to promote the single.